 Akhila Kolisetty is a lawyer, women’s rights advocate, and writer in New York, where she provides legal representation and advice to survivors of domestic violence.
 Previously, she has worked and consulted internationally on issues of access to justice, women’s rights, and the legal empowerment of marginalized communities.
-She is passionate about the potential of law as a transformative tool for social change.
 Her interests lie in exploring ways to make justice systems more responsive and accessible to survivors of gender-based violence.

 Akhila is also a writer and a poet.
-Her writing and poetry have been published in Lunch Ticket, Lily Lit Review and Sky Island Journal.
+Her writing and poetry have been published in The Rumpus, Lunch Ticket, Ravishly, and Sky Island Journal.
 She loves coffee, travel, writing, and photography.